MianReplicate/Gender-Acceptance/README.md

 ﻿## Introduction 📜
-Gender Acceptance is a mod (an addon to Simple Trans) that adds traits revolving around transphobia, cisphobia, and chasers to Rimworld.
+Topic of Gender is a mod (an addon to Simple Trans) that adds traits revolving around transphobia, cisphobia, and chasers to Rimworld.

 It contains built in patches for mods such as Way Better Romance and Intimacy - A Lovin' Expansion.